sofwerx/swx-devops/local/swx-supermicro0/README.md

     git commit -m 'Updating secrets'
     git push

-13. Add CNAME records in Route53 to point `*.supermicro0.devwerx.org` over to `sofwerxdata.araknisdns.com`
+13. Add CNAME records in Route53 to point `*.supermicro0.devwerx.org` over to public IP
 - Clone the `terraform/` directory from another project
 - Edit the `Makefile`, `README.md`, and `tf.sh` to reflect this new environment
 - Gut the `variables.tf` and `vpc.tf` to reflect only what is required for the AWS Route53 record resources